All about the name ALLIANNAH

 In conclusion, Alliannah is a name of Hebrew origin with a deep and meaningful heritage.
 It carries a powerful message about faith, independence, and personal integrity.
 Though not widely known, this beautiful name has much to offer those who are drawn to its unique qualities and profound significance.

-The name Alliannah has seen fluctuations in popularity over the years with a peak of 10 births in 2011 and a total of 39 births from 2010 to 2016.
+The name Alliannah has seen a varying level of popularity over the years in the United States, with a total of 39 babies given this unique name between 2010 and 2016.